 The Matthew Bible

 This Bible was the combined work of William Tyndale, and John Rogers with Miles Coverdale contributing.
 It was published under the pseudonym 'Thomas Matthew' because the people had already killed Brother Tyndale and were rejecting the truth of God's word.
 They eventually killed Brother John Rogers as well.
-Although officially known as the Matthew Bible, is is sometimes called by other names such as Matthew's Bible or the Matthews Bible.
+Although officially known as the Matthew Bible, is is sometimes called by other names such as Matthew's Bible, Tyndale's Bible, or the Matthews Bible.
+Pastor Nathan Harding, the editor of the Matthew Bible, Modern Spelling Edition, has discovered that the Greek words translated into English as Thomas Matthew were undoubtedly written to quietly convey that the original works of Tyndale's New Testament Bible, -- that were earlier banned and burned-- had been republished as "The twin gift from God to that which had originally been printed."

 The only one in the world that is Modern Spelling™ and normal font